-Mistake #1: Picking a Dress That Is Too Tight
+Fail 1: Picking a Dress That Is Too Tight

 As it turned out, the dress became very uncomfortable after a heavy Russian-style dinner.
 I got tired and irritated and didn’t even think about how my waistline looked: I wanted to get rid of my dress and breathe normally again!

 Lesson Learned: Every dress, even the most expensive designer dress, needs a bit of tailoring.
 Make sure to try on your gown a week before prom to verify that everything fits perfectly!

-Mistake #2: Dramatically Changing Your Hairstyle
+Fail 2: Dramatically Changing Your Hairstyle

 From a classy brunette, I turned into a lady with a bright orange asymmetric pixie cut.
 I wasn’t thinking about it at the time, but my new hair no longer matched my dress.
 Not to mention that none of my friends recognized me at the prom.

 Lesson Learned: Plan your hairstyle ahead of time, but never, ever change your hair color the day before or on the day of your prom.
 There are so many things that could go wrong with the new hair color, and you don’t want to ruin prom photos that you’ll be looking at for many years to come.

-Mistake #3: Wearing Brand-New Shoes
+Fail 3: Wearing Brand-New Shoes

 Lesson Learned: Don’t assume that the price of your shoes equals comfort.
 Wear your shoes at home at least a few times prior to prom night.
-None of the spoiler alert will happen if you just walk around in your prom shoes at home.
+None of the spoiler alerts will happen if you just walk around in your prom shoes at home.
 Refuse to post photos of your feet on Instagram though!

-Mistake #4: Spanxing Your Curves Out
+Fail 4: Spanxing Your Curves Out

 Luckily, I forgot my torture device at home before going to the hair salon (see Mistake #1), so my dress was only partially uncomfortable.

 Prom is a different type of event!
-Even though you feel that some lines on your body could use correction undies, it’s better to stay away from anything that makes you feel uncomfortable—especially if you’re planning on wearing your Spanx for the first time.
+Even though you feel that some lines on your body could use correction undies, it’s better to stay away from anything that makes you feel uncomfortable.
+Especially if you’re planning on wearing your Spanx for the first time.

-Mistake #5: Trying New Makeup
+Fail 5: Trying New Makeup

-I missed my makeup appointment because the hair coloring took longer than expected, so I had no other choice than to experiment with my eyeshadow palette myself.
+I missed my makeup appointment because the hair coloring took longer than expected.
+So I had no other choice than to experiment with my eyeshadow palette myself.

-Mistake #6: Having The Freshest Manicure
+Fail 6: Having The Freshest Manicure

-I don’t know why I scheduled all beauty procedures for the same day (perhaps it was to have a whole day of pampering), but if I could replay that week, I would do my nails a day or two before prom (especially if you’re getting gel or acrylic nails).
+I don’t know why I scheduled all beauty procedures for the same day.
+But if I could replay that week, I would do my nails a day or two before prom.
+Especially if you’re getting gel or acrylic nails.

 Lesson Learned: A pretty manicure is what you will see on each and every photo from your prom.
 Here is your hand with a wrist corsage, here is a closeup of your elegant jewelry, a portrait from the dance floor… Make sure that your nails look well kept and elegant, but not too edgy, as it might not work with the gown.

-Mistake #7: Outglowing Everyone
+Fail 7: Outglowing Everyone

 My Story: Luckily, I figured out pretty early in life that self-tanners do not work for me so I didn’t try to impress everyone with my amazing tan on prom night.

-Mistake #8: Accessorizing To The Max
+Fail 8: Accessorizing To The Max

 My Story: I can’t recall who came out with the idea of matching my necklace to the pattern on my dress, but the whole combo looked way too matchy-matchy.

 Lesson Learned: An evening gown is already a statement in itself, so there’s no need to accompany it with attention-getting accessories.
 Otherwise, you’ll look like you’re trying too hard.
 Let your dress be a major focal point of your prom attire and use the ‘less is more’ rule while picking accessories.

 There are so many things that can go wrong on prom night and it’s important to stay on top of any potential prom failures.
-Let me put it this way: if you have a perfect dress that you picked and (if needed) tailored ahead of time, you’re pretty much all set.
+Let me put it this way.
+If you have a perfect dress that you picked and (if needed) tailored ahead of time, you’re pretty much all set.
 Try not to make any dramatic changes in your appearance a day before prom night and you’ll be fine!